The point of this article is to showcase Dick’s Drive-In’s amazing rotating, partially neon sign. Look at this sign. Just look at it.

 The week before last I found myself in Seattle, Washington on a business trip.
 The rental car was a Toyota Yaris, a peppy sub-compact that gave me the odd feeling of driving while sitting on a bar stool — higher up than expected, never quite comfortable, ever feeling like I could topple off at any moment.
 I never felt like the Yaris was my car — I felt like Hertz could remotely eject me from the vehicle at will or whim.
 This is fine.
 A rental car should remind you that you’re only visiting, and not here to stay (and perhaps not welcome).
 Yaris — weird, but fun to drive.

-Every big city likes to brag about their traffic.
+Every big city likes to brag about its traffic.
 L.A. takes an hour to move 5 miles.
 NYC has its gridlock.
 Atlanta has drivers who refuse to use turn signals.
 Seattle has bad traffic for its own reasons.
 Reason number one: it rains a lot.
 Rain is annoying as-is, but the accompanying foggy windows and tire-swallowing flooding are even worse.
 I imagine Seattle’s hilly streets can be quite treacherous on icy winter days.
 Number two: much of the area looks rural, but it is actually a city; hilly, tree-lined neighborhoods of bungalow-style homes quickly transition to congested highways — unexpected and jarring.
 Number three: the high-traffic times seem to last longer than expected — like from 5pm to 8:30pm.
-I wonder if this is due to folks working in the tech industry, where 12 hour days are the norm (Microsoft, Amazon).
+I wonder if this is due to folks working in the tech industry, where 12-hour days are the norm (Microsoft, Amazon).
 Think you’re going to avoid traffic by leaving at 7:30 pm — NOPE!
 Number four: Seattle-area drivers are not courteous.
 I live in New Jersey — a state that celebrates its rudeness; we call it “unhöflichkeitstolz” — Seattle is just as rude.
 If you see someone in the lane to your left who has signaled that they want to merge into your lane, give them space and let them in.
 Combine this set of challenges with an abundance of residents and visitors because of the tech industry, and driving around Seattle can be miserable.
 Seattle residents seem to take pride in their miserable traffic.
 “Elendstolz” or “misery pride” in German (I made that up).

-Combine Seattle traffic with a less than accurate GPS, and a half hour trip becomes an hour and a half.
+Combine Seattle traffic with a less-than-accurate GPS, and a half-hour trip becomes an hour and a half.
 If you’ve read my Maryland trips this year, you know I enjoy when my demented GPS takes me to places I otherwise would have never known.
 When time is a factor, however, a GPS that continually thinks you’re driving 1 street to your right can be both bemusing and vexing.
-You’re going to miss a half dozen exits and make 100 wrong turns, but you’re also going to accidentally see the tent cities, shipyards, the first Starbucks, the Fremont troll and dozens of other sights the typical visitor will miss.
+You’re going to miss a half dozen exits and make 100 wrong turns, but you’re also going to accidentally see the tent cities, shipyards, the first Starbucks, the Fremont troll, and dozens of other sights the typical visitor will miss.

 The Dick’s Drive-In I spied was on North 45th street, which also features the tentacle neon of the Octopus Bar, and the brick and mortar manifestation of Archie McPhee.
-The Dick’s Drive has no servers on roller-skates or food trays that hang on your doors — this is not the 1950s.
-Instead, you find parking, wait in line, you watch workers prepare burgers, fries and shakes in bright, medically-white clean conditions, place your order, your order appears in about 10 seconds, you pay, and then you leave.
+The Dick’s Drive has no servers on roller skates or food trays that hang on your doors — this is not the 1950s.
+Instead, you find parking, wait in line, watch workers prepare burgers, fries, and shakes in bright, medically-white clean conditions, place your order, your order appears in about 10 seconds, you pay, and then you leave.
 Very efficient.
 No sass or insincerity.
 After an hour of Seattle traffic, simplicity and efficiency are what you need.